arthurusk/arthurusk/README.md

 - 👋 Hi, I’m @arthurusk
-- 👀 I’m interested in music, 3D design, Unity.
+- 👀 I’m interested in music, 3D design, Unity, archery, cycling
 - 🌱 I’m currently learning Unity and C# to create AR apps :)
 - 📫 How to reach me?
 There must be a feature here on github to do that.
 (I am sort of new here)